Kick101/vaults/Ideas and Improvements/Red Teaming/Active Directory/Attacks/Privilege Escalation.md

 ```

 #### Attack
-- Compromise the server(s) where Unconstrained delegation is enabled.
+- Compromise the server where Unconstrained delegation is enabled.
 - We must trick or wait for a domain admin to connect a service on appsrv.

 ```powershell